 This is very important because it demonstrates that many people who have the beta-amyloid plaques and tangles in the brain that are believed to cause Alzheimer’s, don’t always exhibit symptoms of Alzheimer’s.

 Therefore, this suggests that there is some other contributing factor that determines whether amyloid plaques and tangles actually produces Alzheimer’s.
 It may be that when it is combined with some other factor like TDP-43 or other factors not yet known.

 To complicate things further, another study at the University of Pennsylvania found that TDP-43 reacts to oxidative stress, suggesting that TDP-43 may become lethal when some other factor like oxidative stress is present, which fits in with the oxidative stress factors that we discussed earlier.

-Mad cow is caused by feeding cattle animal by-products, which is a common practice in confined animal feeding operations (CAFOs).
+Mad Cow is caused by feeding cattle animal by-products, which is a common practice in confined animal feeding operations (CAFOs).
 Additionally, there are other foreign proteins besides TDP-43 that are present in CAFO raised animals.
-Any foreign protein in the body incites inflammation, and as we mentioned inflammation is correlated with numerous degenerative diseases.
-And, CAFO animals are also fed feed that are loaded with genetically modified grains, which also generate foreign proteins, that will result in inflammation.
+Any foreign protein in the body incites inflammation, and as we mentioned, inflammation is correlated with numerous degenerative diseases.
+And, CAFO animals are also fed feed that is loaded with genetically modified grains, which also generate foreign proteins, that will result in inflammation.